 Dorset is one of the UK’s most visually appealing counties!
 It’s a popular holiday destination for walkers and seaside enthusiasts alike.
-There are thousands of things to explore and uncover here – and we’d wager that there may even be a few facts you’re unaware of!
-Here’s 14 interesting facts about Dorset to whet your appetite for a visit.

 The Jurassic Coast is hugely popular thanks to its incredible, rugged history.
 Visitors can walk along cliffs and terrain dating back 185 million years!